gr455/blog/content/post/gsoc_week1.md

 Apart from this, I started work on the backend for the tests, and was in the process of implementing CRUD operations when my mentor told me that it's best that the backend is left at the end as a feature and to finish up work on the engine first.
 This was my fault.
 I should have communicated my status better with the mentor.
 That would have enabled me to work on engine earlier rather than working on the backend.
 So for now, the backend is on a pause (will finish that after the engine is done and the testbench works) and the coming week will be spent implementing the engine.

-Overall, the first two weeks of GSoC have been really fun, and I'm sure it only gets better from here :D
+Overall, the first few weeks of GSoC have been really fun, and I'm sure it only gets better from here :D